Skip to content

 Cloudinary is another tool that provides comparable functionality.
 It’s a cloud-based image and video management service that provides rich editing capabilities accessible via an easy-to-use Python SDK.
 Cloudinary also provides advanced features that make a huge difference, for example cropping with AI to ensure that the important parts of the video are kept inside the picture throughout, video optimization to improve web performance, and adaptive streaming for a better user experience.

-In this article, you’ll see examples of how you can automate Python video editing and optimization with Cloudinary, including:
+In this blog post, you’ll see examples of how you can automate Python video editing and optimization with Cloudinary, including:

 • Trimming and concatenating video clips.